Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. You're now readt to create a Ksql stream that joins these tables together to create enriched order data in real time.
+1. You're now ready to create a Ksql stream that joins these tables together to create enriched order data in real time.
     ```sql
         CREATE STREAM orders_enriched WITH (
                 KAFKA_TOPIC='orders_enriched',